The Final Episode of ‘Dinosaurs’ Is Still the Saddest, Most Poignant Finale in TV History

 Do you remember the finale of the Dinosaurs TV show being so sad and poignant?

-This story was originally published on Sept.
-2, 2015
+This article was originally published on Sept.
+2, 2015.
+It has since been updated.